|

 Royal Mail was spending over £10,000 a week handling

 complaints and reprocessing incorrect forms.
+The

 rate dramatically, saving Royal Mail £500,000 in